hbkworld/streaming-spec/complex_types.md

 }
 ~~~~

+Transferred signal data for one measured value:

-Each Measured value contains a single float value which is the value of this signal.
+A single float value which is the value of this signal.
 No time stamps.

 ~~~~
 float